chinnurtb/recomet/README.md

-recomet: A Riak Core Application for  http longpolling application
+recomet: A http longpolling application with riak_core
 ======================================

  TODO